At a glance: Democratic primary results, state delegate counts

 The biggest prize on Tuesday, Michigan delivered a crucial victory for Biden.
 He will secure at least 53 delegates and Sanders at least 39 delegates.

-Both candidates campaigned hard in the state, where Sanders pulled off a stunning upset over eventual nominee Hillary Clinton in the 2016 Democratic primary.
+Both campaigned hard in the state, where Sanders had pulled off a stunning upset over eventual nominee Hillary Clinton in the 2016 Democratic primary.

 Delegate count: 89